Qubic-World/qubic-howto/README.md

 At number 4 we specify our COMPUTOR ID (its generated automatically when your're log in with earlier generated seed on the web client, its also provided in our [Discord Server](https://discord.gg/2vDMR8m "Syzygy Discord") also generate another 55 lowercase password and log in on the client this ID will be your operator ID with this we can look at statics on the webclient for more info or ask on Discord.

-At number 5 we're specifying public IPs ask for latest public IPs on discord in #qubic channel.
+At number 5 we're specifying public IPs with the command /peerslist in channel #botbox on Discord you can retreive some IPs.

 So with everything setup, we're going to compile the .efi file.
 The next steps are very important to create a succesfull compiled file.